 Sensory alterations to eating arise due to ageing, surgery, and a spectrum of common illnesses.
 Furthermore, older people, cancer patients, brain injured patients and others may have sensory troubles as well as difficulties in chewing and swallowing.

-Clearly there has never been a more important time to examine scientific and psycho-social issues related to altered sensory experiences, and solutions to these burgeoning problems at the interface of science and gastronomy.
+So clearly there has never been a more important time to examine scientific and psycho-social issues related to altered sensory experiences, and solutions to these burgeoning problems at the interface of science and gastronomy.”

-Dr Fiona Kerr will be speaking on the neurophysiology of altered sensation.
+Dr Fiona Kerr will be speaking on the neurophysiology of taste and altered sensation.
 For more information, visit The Institut Paul Bocuse website here.

 Monday Day 1: 28th June – Problems & mechanisms